 As has become our tradition, we got Chinese food delivered for dinner.
 We have always gotten great Chinese food in Santa Fe.

 • Morning on the Plaza in Santa Fe, then driving to Flagstaff, Arizona

 The morning was cold and clear in Santa Fe.
 We walked around the plaza and found a few souvenirs.
 We made some nice images.
 As Abby said, “The dogs were the superstars,” with about every third person admiring them and wanting to pet them.

 The peak moment was when about six teenagers showed up with a boom box and set up in the pavilion.
 They performed about five really energetic, fun, clean dance sets, including hip-hop and break dancing.
 The crowd, which had really started to fill out, got into it, and everyone had a great time.

 Our drive to Flagstaff was sunny and easy.
 At sunset we stopped on the Interstate near Holbrook, Arizona to photograph the Cholla Power Plant.

 The morning was clear and cold in Flagstaff, and Abby and I were in excellent spirits.

 We arrived in Las Vegas Monday afternoon and found our hotel, The Cosmopolitan, without difficulty.
-It is brand new, having opened in December, and is in the very heart of The Strip.
-Upon checking in, we were treated to a complimentary room upgrade to a terrance view room on the 48th floor, which sports a view of the City to the north, and is directly above the famous Bellagio Fountains.
-The room is huge and amazingly luxurious.
+It was brand new, having opened in December, and is in the very heart of The Strip.
+Upon checking in, we were treated to a complimentary room upgrade to a terrace view room on the 48th floor, which sported a view of the city to the north, and is directly above the famous Bellagio Fountains.
+The room was huge and amazingly luxurious.